Kyle9021/iac_power_shell/README.md

 Double-click your script and enter the information as you are prompted.

 Optionally you may want to assign the variables so you don't need to enter that information every timme you run it.
-Ensure if you do that you take appropriate steps to ensure the security.
+If you decide to go this route, ensure you take appropriate steps to secure this script.